frame-lang/frame-docs/advanced_frame/services.rst

     KeyboardInterrupt

 Let's make this a bit cleaner of an exit with a couple of modifications.
-First we will add an operation to catch the CTRL-C signa and exit the process:
+First we will add an operation to catch the CTRL-C signal and exit the process:

 .. code-block::
-    :caption: todo
+    :caption: CTRL-C Signal Handler Operation

     -operations-